-At its simplest level, there’s literally nothing more to direct marketing, but like anything else, you need to dig a little deeper into all its moving parts to truly master direct marketing.
+At its simplest level, there’s literally nothing more to direct marketing, but like anything else, you need to dig a little deeper into the moving parts to truly master direct marketing.

-In the remainder of this guide, I’ll be explaining all things direct marketing so you can get a real understanding of its benefits.
+In the remainder of this guide, I’ll explain all things direct marketing so you can get a real understanding of its benefits.

 What is Direct Marketing: A Little More Depth

 Direct marketing is the act of directly reaching out to prospects and potential customers via a direct communication channel.